Repower (company)

 Repower (until May 2010 Rätia Energie AG) is an international energy utility with its operational headquarters in Poschiavo (Canton Graubünden, Switzerland).
 The company's history goes back more than 100 years, with the foundation in 1904 of Kraftwerke Brusio AG.
 Its key markets include Switzerland and Italy.
 The group operates along the entire value chain, from generation and trading to sales.

-The Repower Group employs 607 people, plus 504 sales agents in Italy and 35 apprentices in Switzerland.
+The Repower Group employs 731 people, 252 of whom in Italy (plus 445 sales agents) and 479 in Switzerland (plus 34 apprentices).

 History

 For more than 100 years, Repower has been one of the largest providers of electricity in Switzerland.
 Founded in 1904 as Kraftwerke Brusio AG, the same year the company started construction of its first power plant − at the time the largest high-pressure hydropower installation in Europe − in Campocologno in the Poschiavo region of Canton Graubünden, Switzerland.
 Proximity to the Italian border precipitated the company's involvement in international projects and business activities.
 In 2000, Kraftwerke Brusio AG (Poschiavo), AG Bündner Kraftwerke (Klosters) and Rhätische Werke für Elektrizität AG (Thusis) merged to create the Rätia Energie AG group, which was subsequently joined by aurax ag (Ilanz) in 2004.
 In 2002 the group embarked on business in Italy.
 In 2010, Rätia Energie AG was renamed Repower AG.